THE HOUSTON VOTERS GUIDE!

 REQUESTING A BALLOT BY MAIL

-Voters may cast mail ballots if they are at least 65 years old, if they will be out of Harris County during the Early Voting period and on Election Day, if they are sick or disabled, or if they are incarcerated but eligible to vote.
+Voters may cast mail ballots if they are at least 65 years old, if they will be out of Harris County during the Early Voting period and on Election Day, if they are sick or disabled, if they are incarcerated but eligible to vote, or if they are due to give birth within three weeks before or after Election Day.

 INFORMATION FOR VOTERS WITH UNIQUE CIRCUMSTANCES